 Another form of treatment for piriformis syndrome is dry needling.
 Dry needling uses acupuncture needles to treat the trigger point tightness in the muscle.

-This all usually takes about 5 minutes.
+It usually takes about 2-3 minutes.

 Unfortunately, there is no study available yet that researched the long-term results of dry needling for the piriformis syndrome.
 However, in my experience, it works very well, especially in combination with the exercises described above.